fominok/OpenNRE/README.md

 * rdfs:label

-Result is stored in DBPedia/data/raw.json in intermediate format:
+This data we store in DBPedia/data/raw.json in intermediate format:

     [
         {